 NOTE: The host university has its own credit and grading system.
 The transcripts provided by the host institution will be converted by the UO Registrar’s Office based on established standards of conversion.
 Exchange applicants should meet with a GEO advisor to discuss program details.

-The Australian academic year runs from February-December).
-The academic year at Curtin is divided in two semesters.
-The first semester runs from Late July to Late November and the second semester starts at the end of February and finishes at the end of June.
+The Australian academic year runs from February to December.
+The first semester runs from mid-February to late June, and the second semester runs from mid-July to late November.
 The curriculum at Curtin is organized in units and courses.
-A Unit is an area of study (similar to UO classes), and the combination of units make up the course (similar to a UO major).
+A unit is an area of study (similar to UO classes), and the combination of units make up the course (similar to a UO major).

 Note: The fields of study of Law, Medicine, Midwifery, Occupational Therapy, Pharmacy, and Physiotherapy are closed to exchange students.